Insomnia and How To Beat It

 Insomnia is a word that gets thrown about whenever we talk about sleep troubles.
 But do we really know what it means?
 Most people would say insomnia is the inability to sleep, and it can feel like a relentless battle for those who suffer from it.
 It’s no wonder, so many people want to know how to beat insomnia – the effects of this condition can be debilitating.

 It is a growing issue, with The Sleep Council reporting that over a quarter of us now suffer from insomnia.
 In fact, 51.3% of Brits struggle to nod off.
 And our Sleep Survey highlighted people have a disturbed, broken, or bad night’s sleep 3.64 times per week.
 It seems we are a nation of poor sleepers.

 A sleep disorder characterised by difficulty in initiating or maintaining restorative sleep to a degree in which the severity and persistence of the sleep disturbance cause clinically significant distress, impairment in a significant area of functioning, or both.

 The NHS defines insomnia as ‘difficulty getting to sleep or staying asleep for long enough to feel refreshed the next morning, even though you’ve had enough opportunity to sleep.’
 We’ve all had those evenings where we’ve laid awake counting down the hours until we need to be up for work.
 For insomnia sufferers, this is a nightly occurrence.

 Let us share a few tips to help you snooze again…

 CBT is a proven method of re-learning how to sleep again.
 The therapy helps you make sense of overwhelming problems by examining how they affect you and your sleep.

-Your doctor is the most highly qualified source of advice when it comes to insomnia.
-If treating sleeplessness yourself is a struggle, then your doctor will be able to recommend alternative methods to getting a good night’s rest.[OUTRO]
+Your doctor is the most highly qualified source of advice regarding insomnia.
+If treating sleeplessness yourself is a struggle, your doctor can recommend alternative methods to get a good night’s rest.